Bollos00/LibreMines/README.md

 ## Introduction

-LibreMines is a [Free/Libre](https://en.wikipedia.org/wiki/Free_software) and [Open Source](https://en.wikipedia.org/wiki/Open-source_software) software Qt based Minesweeper clone available for GNU/Linux, FreeBSD and Windows systems.
+LibreMines is a [Free/Libre](https://en.wikipedia.org/wiki/Free_software) and [Open Source](https://en.wikipedia.org/wiki/Open-source_software) software Qt based Minesweeper clone available for GNU/Linux, FreeBSD, macOS and Windows systems.

 The game has dark and light themes, is widely customizable, has options to create customizable fields, allows the user to play with the keyboard, among other things.